alexyoung23j/cursor-ruler/README.md

 # Cursor Ruler

 Cursor Ruler is a self-hosted Github App that uses your team's PR comments and feedback to generate and manage Cursor rules files, turning Cursor into a collaborative force multiplier for your entire engineering team.
-It will take 3 Minutes from `git clone` to production— give it a try!
+3 Minutes from `git clone` to production—give it a try!

 ![Screenshot 2025-02-24 at 6 35 25 PM](https://github.com/user-attachments/assets/f7f6d41d-9c4b-49b0-a7ac-037e42a328ba)